-With the exception of the voter-approved excess operating referendum, the District is dependent on the state of Minnesota for approximately 72 percent of its annual General Fund revenues.
+With the exception of the voter-approved excess operating referendum, the District is dependent on the state of Minnesota for approximately 79 percent of its annual General Fund revenues.
 These revenues have not been sufficient or kept pace with the (CPI-U) inflationary index over the past 10 years to meet instructional program needs and costs due to inflation.

 The general education program is the method by which school districts receive the majority of their financial support.
 This source of funding is primarily state aid and, as such, school districts rely heavily on the state of Minnesota for educational resources.
-The basic general education formula allowance for Minnesota school districts increased by \$50 in fiscal 2013, to \$5,224 per pupil.
-The Legislature has added another \$78 per pupil to the formula for the next fiscal year.
-The Minnesota and national economies continue to slowly improve and the Minnesota State Legislature has allocated an increase in funding to K-12 education over the next biennium.
+The basic general education formula allowance for Minnesota school districts increased \$78 for fiscal 2014, to \$5,302 per pupil.
+The Legislature has added the equivalent of another \$105 per pupil to the formula for the next fiscal year.
 Even with the improved funding over the next two years Minnesota school districts will continue to struggle overcoming the last decade of limited funding from the state.